ataiva-software/vertex/integration-tests/README.md

-# Eden DevOps Suite - Comprehensive Regression Testing Framework
+# Vertex DevOps Suite - Comprehensive Regression Testing Framework

-This directory contains the comprehensive production-ready regression testing framework for the Eden DevOps Suite, designed to validate all critical functionality, performance, and security aspects to prevent regressions and ensure production readiness.
+This directory contains the comprehensive production-ready regression testing framework for the Vertex DevOps Suite, designed to validate all critical functionality, performance, and security aspects to prevent regressions and ensure production readiness.
 This implementation replaces all previously mocked test scenarios with real, production-grade tests.

 ## Overview